R:\Bau\Blog >_

 In this discussion, I highlight nine strategies for staging equitable experiences and advancing equitable outcomes.

 Power tip: These strategies will help you systemically and systematically uncover opportunities for new or enhanced supplementary services across the entire customer journey, from ‘Learn & Buy’ to ‘Repurpose, Resell, or Recycle.’
-For more context, see my blog posts on the Solutions Over Products strategy and the Journeys Over Transactions strategy.
+For more context, see my blog posts on the Solutions Over Products principle and the Journeys Over Transactions principle.

 Strategies for staging equitable experiences and advancing equitable outcomes throughout the journey